hyurl/sfn/docs/v0.5.x/en-US/websocket-controller.md

 automatically called, and the returning value will be sent back to the client with proper forms.

+If several methods are bound to the same event, these methods will be called accordingly, and all returning values will be sent to the client.
+Even multiple methods are bound, a controller will only be instantiated once, `before()` and `after()` methods will also be called only once.
+However, if an event is bound to multiple controllers, they will all be instantiated accordingly, and their `before()` and `after()` methods will be called as expected.

 ### Set Up Namespace

 By default, WebSocket events are bound to root namespace `/`, you can set static